rse/vdon-call/README.md

 window) into the video production and to provide a return feed from the video production back to the callers.
-The callers can hear but not see each other, except the provided return feed is some sort of multiview and shows all callers.
-This is intentional, as this is not a general conferencing solution, but just a way to ingest remote callers of a video production.
+The callers can hear but not see each other, except the provided return feed is some sort of multiview and shows the callers.
+This is intentional, as this is not a general video conferencing solution, but just a way to ingest remote callers of a video production.
+Please keep this in mind.

 There are two particular bottlenecks in this approach, which are addressed by the particular VDO.Ninja parameterization: